 The political turmoils of the first half of the 10th century were the most critical factor for the interruption of the examination system during the Five Dynasties period 五代 (907-960).

 The Song dynasty did away with some critical shortcomings of the examination system of the Tang period.
 The first step of Emperor Shenzong 宋神宗 (r.
 1067-1085) in 1071 was to abolish the Classicist (mingjing) examination and the "various examinations" (zhuke 諸科) on law and arithmetics.
 All those wishing to become a state official had to undergo the jinshi examination.
-The gongju examination 貢舉, formerly consisting of the jinshi and the mingjing examination, was from then on identical to the jinshi examination.
+The gongju 貢舉 examination, formerly consisting of the jinshi and the mingjing examination, was from then on identical to the jinshi examination.
 Shortly later, a specialized examination was introduced for judicial matters, and the irregular examinations (zhiju 制舉) were abolished.
-During the Yuanyou reign period 元祐 (1086-1094) the jinshi examination was divided into two classes (ke 科), namely one for examinees in poetry and rhapsodies, and one for examinees in the interpretation of the Confucian Classics (jingyi 經義).
-Apart from these two, some smaller, specialized examinations were offered for classicists on behaviour (mingjing xingxiu 經明行修), on the eight moral conducts (baxing 八行), or for erudites literati (hongci 宏詞, boxue hongci 博學宏詞).
+During the Yuanyou reign-period 元祐 (1086-1094) the jinshi examination was divided into two classes (ke 科), namely one for examinees in poetry and rhapsodies, and one for examinees in the interpretation of the Confucian Classics (jingyi 經義).
+Apart from these two, some smaller, specialized examinations were offered for classicists on behaviour (mingjing xingxiu 經明行修), on the eight moral conducts (baxing 八行), and such for erudites literati (hongci 宏詞, boxue hongci 博學宏詞).
 The participants in the latter were not many, and the jinshi examination became the common gateway in the pursuit of career.

 In order to prevent interference into the examination results, it was from 1037 on not allowed that examiners hailed from the prefecture where they supervised an examination.
 This rule of "avoidance of return" (huibi 回避) made it necessary to carry out "examinations by different heads" (bietou shi 別頭試).